How old does my teen have to be to take the Driver Education class?

 Can my teen miss any classes?

 If more than 4 hours, or 2 classes, are missed, the student cannot continue the course and will be documented as "incomplete" on our state paperwork.
-If this happens, they have up to 6 months to complete driver education, either with us or with another program.
+They will have up to 6 months to resume drivers ed in another class or will have to take the entire class over, at additional cost to them.

 Will you pick up, or drop off, my teen at home or school?